 10. Easy Crown Braid

 Or, you could just cover your roots with a pretty braid instead!
 We love how gorgeous crown braids look and, as it turns out they aren’t all that hard to do!
 Follow our tutorial to learn how to create a simple crown braid.
-When you’re done be sure to give your hair a good spritz of Bed Head By TIGI Full of It Volume Hairspray.
+When you’re done be sure to give your hair a good spritz of TRESEemmé Total Volume Hair Spray.
 It helps keep your voluminous crown braid intact all day.

 11. Half-Up Space Buns